 Enterprise customers have long relied on wide-area networks (WANs) to support multi-locale business communications.
-But as the adoption of cloud-based services, SaaS applications, and BYOD increases, traditional WAN performance has struggled to keep up with their rising bandwidth requirements.
+But as the adoption of cloud-based services, SaaS applications, and bring your own device policies increases, traditional WAN performance has struggled to keep up with their rising bandwidth requirements.
 Meanwhile, today’s digital businesses require not just flexibility but also meshed interoperability between users, applications, and devices, something that most static WANs cannot provide.

 Such capabilities include:

 SD-WAN is a cost-effective alternative to WAN infrastructure that improves speed and branch uptime through public network broadband.
-That said, when it comes to securing SD-WAN, for example, many IT leaders struggle with the cost and complexity associated with developing, deploying, and maintaining an overlay solution.
-The reason this happens is because most SD-WAN vendors provide little to no security as part of their solution.
+That said, when it comes to securing SD-WAN, many IT leaders struggle with the cost and complexity associated with developing, deploying, and maintaining an overlay solution.
+This happens because most SD-WAN vendors provide little to no security as part of their solution.
 As a result, customers have to apply security as an afterthought.
 And trying to do that when there are high volumes of critical data involved is less than ideal, as rapid changes in things like connectivity and application usage require security and networking to be fully integrated at all times.
-SD-WANs, therefore, need to incorporate not just advanced security tools like behavioral analytics and sandboxing, but also essential tools like application security, intrusion prevention systems (IPS), and next-generation firewalls (NGFWs).
+SD-WANs, therefore, must incorporate not just advanced security tools like behavioral analytics and sandboxing, but also essential tools like application security, intrusion prevention systems (IPS), and next-generation firewalls (NGFWs).

 Single appliances, where all networking, connectivity, and security functionality are fully integrated into a single, coherent system, are always going to be much more efficient than disparate solutions that work to serve individual purposes.
 This means that security must be deployed not as an isolated overlay but as an integrated feature that makes it easy to protect constantly changing network functions like bandwidth sharing and link error corrections.
 At the same time, an integrated approach also ensures that performance is not compromised even when it comes to processor-intensive activities such as deep inspection of complex VPN connection overlays.

-Deploying a smartly-integrated solution that addresses both customer networking and security challenges help organizations realize a range of benefits.
+Deploying a smartly-integrated solution that addresses both networking and security challenges from customers helps organizations realize a range of benefits.
 Let’s examine each in more detail:

 Take a security-driven approach to networking to improve user experience and simplify operations at the WAN edge with Fortinet’s Secure SD-WAN solution.